nlawlor/beautiful-jekyll/mytools.md

  - "/img/software_development.jpg" : "Image from https://edemkumodzi.com/"
 ---

+### An R shiny application for visualization of EndoC-bH1 and human islet genomic data

+EndoC-βH1 is emerging as a critical human beta cell model to study the genetic and environmental etiologies of beta cell (dys)function and diabetes.
+Comprehensive knowledge of its molecular landscape is lacking, yet required, for effective use of this model.
+Here, we report chromosomal (spectral karyotyping), genetic (genotyping), epigenomic (ChIP-seq, ATAC-seq), chromatin interaction (Hi-C, Pol2 ChIA-PET), and transcriptomic (RNA-seq, miRNA-seq) maps of EndoC-βH1.
+Analyses of these maps define known (e.g., PDX1, ISL1) and putative (e.g., PCSK1, mir-375) beta cell-specific transcriptional cis-regulatory networks and identify allelic effects on cis-regulatory element use.
+Importantly, comparison with maps generated in primary human islets/beta cells indicate preservation of chromatin looping, but also highlight chromosomal aberrations and fetal genomic signatures in EndoC-βH1.
+Together, these maps, and a web application we created for their exploration, provide important tools for the design of experiments to probe and manipulate the genetic programs governing beta cell identity and (dys)function in diabetes.

+**Availability**: The R shiny app is free to use and is hosted [**HERE**](https://shinyapps.jax.org/endoc-islet-multi-omics/)

+For a detailed walk-through of how to use this application please see this document [**HERE**](https://github.com/nlawlor/Multiomic_Browser/blob/master/Data/EndoC_Islet_Omics_Shiny_App_Manual.docx)

+To learn more about this study and app please read our publication [**HERE**](https://www.cell.com/cell-reports/fulltext/S2211-1247(18)32043-6)

+***

 ### _BiFET_: Sequencing Bias-free Transcription Factor Footprint Enrichment Test

 **BiFET** identifies transcription factors (TFs) whose footprints are over-represented in target regions compared to background regions after correcting for the bias arising from the imbalance in read counts and GC contents between the target and background regions.
 For a given TF k, **BiFET** tests the null hypothesis that the target regions have the same probability of having footprints for the TF k as the background regions while correcting for the read count and GC content bias.
 For this, we use the number of target regions with footprints for TF k, t_k as a test statistic and calculate the p-value as the probability of observing t_k or more target regions with footprints under the null hypothesis.